 Tidewater Times was established in 1952 as a specialized monthly magazine which would appeal to the tourist, the prospective land buyer, and others for whom the Eastern Shore has a special allure.
 It was created to be small enough to fit into a woman’s purse or a man’s coat pocket.
 Today it has blossomed as a vital symbol of our thriving community.

-Our award-winning group of Feature Writers include Helen Chappell, Dick Cooper, Gary Crawford, Pamela Meredith-Doyle, Bonna Nelson, Anne Stinson and Marc Teffeau.
+Our award-winning group of Feature Writers include Helen Chappell, Gary Crawford, Pamela Meredith, Roger Vaughan, Bonna Nelson, Michael Valliant, Tom Horton, Jim Dawson, and Marc Teffeau.
 Distribution covers an area including Dorchester, Talbot, Caroline, Queen Anne’s and Kent counties.

 Subscriptions are $30 per year.
 For rate or subscription information please contact Tidewater Times.